pgorod/power-todoist-card/MIGRATION.md

-# Powertodoist Migration from API v9/v2 to v1
+# PowerTodoist Migration from API v9/v2 to v1

 The Todoist API has changed from v9/v2 to v1.
 Here are the necessary alterations to handle this migration: